Eastbourne: Medieval era

 A charter for a weekly market was granted to Bartholomew de Badlesmere in 1315–16; this increased his status as Lord of the Manor and benefited local industry.
 During the Middle Ages the town was visited by King Henry I and in 1324 by Edward II.
-Evidence of Eastbourne's medieval past can seen in the 12th-century Church of St Mary, and the manor house called Bourne Place.
+Evidence of Eastbourne's medieval past can be seen in the 12th-century Church of St Mary, and the manor house called Bourne Place.

 In the mid-16th century Bourne Place was home to the Burton family, who acquired much of the land on which the present town stands.
 This manor house is currently owned by the Duke of Devonshire and was extensively remodelled in the early Georgian era when it was renamed Compton Place.
 It is one of the two Grade I listed buildings in the town.

 Eastbourne has Cornish connections, most notably visible in the Cornish high cross in the churchyard of St Mary's Church which was brought from an unspecified location in Cornwall.